eusgoogle/t-ui2/README.md

 *UI* shouldn't compute anything, it needs to show data from *Core* and to receive input from the user. *Core* shouldn't contain Android specific code, but it should tell *Platform* when, for instance, the user wants to launch an application.

+## Roadmap
+* Step 1: TTY
+* Step 2: t-ui commands
+* Step 3: apps and alias
+* Step 4: suggestions and prefs
+Each step will result in a working app.

 ## Contact me
 * E-Mail: andreuzzi.francesco@gmail.com
 * Twitter: @f_andreuzzi